 Whatever it is, if you half-ass it, it will probably flop.

-OK, so Shannon talked about budgeting, about excel spreadsheets, about marketing tactics, and so much more.
-But there are three things at the foundation of planning a launch that really stood out during our talk.
+There are three things at the foundation of planning a launch that really stood out during our talk.

 Why are you launching what you’re about to launch?
 If you can’t answer this question, you’re not ready to launch.